xelfia/Virtueld/manual.md

 ☛ 📜[XVRF report form](https://docs.google.com/forms/d/e/1FAIpQLSdjhUb6AhpkO7nlG3015DIAD3Rq1K6cQPe_yP5--oi6qfcIZg/viewform)

 5. Paste it into `Log` of the form.
-> * If the log is long and you can't get into it, attach the area where the top is prioritized.
+> * If the log is long and it does not fit, please paste in the range from the top as priority.

 6. Enter other fileds.
 > * Rquired fields may be in a range that you know.
 For fields that you do not know, please enter an appropriate sentence (e.g. `Unknown`).